java-abhinav07/formreader/log.md

     1. Training again
     1. Testing+Training complete, much better results on sample data however still scope for a lot of improvement
     1. Improvement areas noted: a) Size of attention mask b) Dataset!
+    1. Resuls still poor on new dataset, model attending to the vertical separators instead of text, overfitting
+    1. Retraining with lower model complexity: params tweaked